The Consultation Center

 - Community-based prevention and services research;

-- Consulting to community agencies to build organizational capacity for prevention, program evaluation, continuous quality improvement, or advocacy;
+- Consulting to community agencies and school systems to build organizational capacity for prevention, program evaluation, continuous quality improvement, or advocacy

 - Research on health disparities and health equity;